AugustusMadden/workDay-scheduler/README.md

 ## Usage

-Press the Start button below the heading, than answer the questions as they appear.
+Enter text into any of the boxes below.
+Press the "Save Text" button for any text you would like to have persist across reloads.

 ![Sheenshot of hero image and header](images/screenshot.PNG)

 ## Credits

-Special thanks to MDN WebDocs and W3 for assistance
+Special thanks to MDN WebDocs and W3 for assistance, as well as Bootstrap, Moment, and jQuery for the helpful tools.

 - https://developer.mozilla.org/en-US/docs/Web/CSS
 - https://www.w3schools.com/html/default.asp